ClonyPDF home

 France Visa Photo Requirements

 These specifications apply to all France visa categories — Schengen short-stay, business, student, and work visas — as published by French consulates and the France-Visas portal.
-Requirements as of the date of this publication; always confirm directly before filing.
+Each rule links to the detailed standard in the passport photo rules library.
+Requirements as of the review date above; always confirm directly before filing.

 Photo size35 × 45 mm (3.5 × 4.5 cm)

-Head sizeFace should occupy 70–80% of the frame height (chin to crown roughly 31–36 mm)
+Head sizeFace should occupy 70–80% of the frame height (chin to crown roughly 31–36 mm).
+See head size rules

-File formatJPEG or PNG for digital uploads; high-quality print on photo paper for in-person submission
+File formatJPEG or PNG for digital uploads; high-quality print on photo paper for in-person submission.
+HEIC and TIFF are refused

 Digital file sizeUnder 120 KB for the France-Visas portal (some TLScontact systems accept up to 2 MB — check your specific upload interface)

-GlassesPermitted only with thin, untinted frames and zero glare — removing glasses is strongly recommended
+GlassesPermitted only with thin, untinted frames and zero glare — removing glasses is strongly recommended.
+See glasses rules

-ExpressionNeutral, mouth closed, eyes open and clearly visible, head straight facing the camera
+ExpressionNeutral, mouth closed, eyes open and clearly visible, head straight facing the camera.
+See smile rules

 Photo ageTaken within the last 6 months (some centres specify 3 months — check your appointment checklist)